Alabama boy rescued from bunker eating, laughing

 "We have a long way to go on this healing process," said Donny Bynum, superintendent of Dale County Schools.
 "We will process it out and learn from it to prevent it from ever happening again."

-(Additional reporting by Tom Brown, Roberta Rampton and Kevin Gray; Writing by Colleen Jenkins; Editing by Leslie Adler, Cynthia Johnston, Martin Golan, Phil Berlowitz and Eric Walsh)
+(Additional reporting by Tom Brown and Roberta Rampton; Writing by Colleen Jenkins; Editing by Leslie Adler, Cynthia Johnston, Martin Golan and Phil Berlowitz)